Skip to Content

 How much is the Virginia Tuition Assistance Grant?

 The award amount is based on the number of eligible students and the availability of funds.
-Based on recent funding thresholds, the maximum award for undergraduates per academic year is $5,250 or $2,500 per semester.
+Based on recent funding thresholds, the maximum award for undergraduates per academic year is $5,250 and up to $2,625 per year for distance learning students.

 Enrollment StatusAward Amount